-- 1. Is it constitutional?

-- 2. Is it legal?
+- 1. Is it legal?

-- 3. Does it uphold the standards of affiliated professional bodies?
+- 2. Does it uphold the standards of affiliated professional bodies?

-- 4. Could you justify your actions to:
+- 3. Could you justify your actions to:

-- > The Corporate and Management Boards?
+- The Corporate and Management Boards?

-- > Your staff and colleagues?
+- Your staff and colleagues?

-- > Society at large including your community?
+- Society at large including your community?

-- > Your family?
+- · Your family?

-- 5. Does your action uphold the spirit of the "Tsebo Outsourcing Group" culture? - 6.
-Does it create a "win-win" situation? - 7.
-Have you considered the moral aspects? - 8.
-Are you trying to find a right way to do something which is wrong? - 9.
-Is there any undue influence that is impacting your judgment i.e.: - > Considering profit only? - > Personal work performance? - > Bowing to pressure from superior? - > Job security? - 10.
-Do you have a personal interest in the transaction? - 11.
-Is there another organisation's employee or another person outside of the Group who would personally be enriched through the transaction? - 12.
-Is it within acceptable norms/business practices? - 13.
-Does it comply with the Group's policies and does it comply with the Anti-Bribery and Corruption Policy? - 14.
+- 4. Does your action uphold the spirit of the "Tsebo Outsourcing Group" culture?

+- 5. Does it create a "win-win" situation?

+- 6. Have you considered the moral aspects?

+- 8. Is there any undue influence that is impacting your judgment i.e.: - Considering profit only? - · Personal work performance? - Bowing to pressure from superior? - Job security? - 9.
+Do you have a personal interest in the transaction? - 10.
+Is there another organisation's employee or another person outside of the Group who would personally be enriched through the transaction? - 11.
+Is it within acceptable norms/business practices? - 12.
+Does it comply with the Group's policies and does it comply with the Anti-Bribery and Corruption Policy? - 13.
 How would it be seen if reported on the front cover of tomorrow's newspaper?